 How long should a one-way video interview take?

-Most one-way video interviews take candidates 15–25 minutes to complete (5–8 questions, 1–2 minutes per answer).
+Most async interviews take candidates 15–25 minutes to complete (5–8 questions, 1–2 minutes per answer).
 Keep it under 30 minutes total to maintain high completion rates.

 Most platforms allow at least one retake per question.
 Check the specific instructions — some allow unlimited retakes while others limit them.

 Increasingly, yes.
-One-way video interviews are more efficient, more scalable, and provide richer data than phone screens.
+Async video and voice interviews are more efficient, more scalable, and provide richer data than phone screens.
 They're particularly popular for high-volume hiring where screening dozens or hundreds of candidates via phone calls is impractical.

 They work best for early-stage screening across most roles — especially when you need to evaluate communication skills, motivation, and basic qualifications.
 They're less suitable as the sole evaluation method for senior leadership roles where real-time dialogue is critical.